Geoff Hoon: Member of Parliament

+At a meeting in Matlock on Saturday 10 December 1983, he was chosen as the Labour Euro candidate.
+He had not been in favour of the EEC in 1973, and campaigned against it.
+In 1983, when he had a moustache, he thought that the EEC funding was put in the wrong places, and that he wanted a change to the EEC food budgets, with much food going to waste, and that some products in the supermarket cost too much.
+He described how British trucks were hijacked in France, and British drivers kidnapped.

 Hoon was elected as a Member of the European Parliament (MEP) for Derbyshire in 1984 and served in Brussels and Strasbourg for ten years.
+In 1988, he drafted a report for the European Parliament's Committee on Legal Affairs in favour of prohibiting dual membership of the European Parliament and national parliaments, subsequently approved by the Parliament and enacted as of the 2004 European elections.
+Ironically, Hoon himself became a dual-mandate member for two years, after being elected to the House of Commons in 1992 and only standing down from the European Parliament at the 1994 elections.

 He was elected to the House of Commons at the 1992 general election for Ashfield, making his maiden speech on 20 May 1992, following the retirement of the sitting Labour MP, Frank Haynes.
 He held the seat with a majority of 12,987 and remained as the MP until the 2010 general election.

 Towards the end of his political career, Hoon acquired the irreverent nickname Buff (Buffoon) as the result of a joke told by fellow Labour Party colleague Peter Kilfoyle.

 Shadow Cabinet and early government posts

 In Parliament, Hoon was promoted by Tony Blair in 1994 when he was appointed as an opposition whip, and in 1995 he joined the frontbench team as a spokesman on Trade and Industry.
-Following the 1997 general election he became a member of the government of Tony Blair as the Parliamentary Under Secretary of State at the Lord Chancellor's Department, being promoted to the rank of Minister of State in the same department in 1998.
+Following the 1997 general election he became a member of the government of Tony Blair as the Parliamentary under-secretary of state at the Lord Chancellor's Department, being promoted to the rank of Minister of State in the same department in 1998.

 In 1999, Hoon was briefly a minister at the Foreign and Commonwealth Office with responsibility for Asia, the Pacific, Middle East and North Africa.
 He entered the cabinet later in the year as the Secretary of State for Defence, at which time he became a member of the Privy Council.
 He served as the Lord Privy Seal and the Leader of the House of Commons from the 2005 general election until 5 May 2006, when he was appointed as Minister for Europe.